CHerSun/Mass-Renamer/README.md

 `mren` is the short name for Mass Renamer. `mren` looks to be unique enough, so that it shouldn't cause overlaps with other commands.

+You can download the latest compiled executable from [Releases](https://github.com/CHerSun/Mass-Renamer/releases/latest) or compile yourself (see below).
+Put executable anywhere you like on your PATH variable.

 `mren` needs arguments:

 - folder where to look for files (`.` for the current folder),